How Does A Holiday Let Mortgage Work

 What should you consider when getting a mortgage for a holiday let?

-If you have decided that holiday let mortgages are the right way forward, there are a few things to keep in mind:
+If you have decided that you want to buy a property to let as self-catering accommodation, and need a holiday let mortgage, there are a few things to keep in mind:

 • Income and availability: Holiday lets don’t provide guaranteed income.
 Just because you can get a mortgage, it doesn’t mean it’ll be a profitable venture.
 Check the value and rental income against local occupancy rates.

-• The LTV: The lower the LTV, the more of the house you will own and typically the less you will pay every month.
+• The LTV: The lower the LTV, the more of the house you will own and typically the less you will pay every month, because mortgage interest rates tend to be more competitive.

 • Learn the occupancy rules: Make sure you know the rules regarding occupancy and classification.
-For instance, you must actually make the home available as a holiday let and can’t simply use it as a second home for you and your family.
+For instance, you must actually make the home available as a holiday let for a given number of days and whilst you can also use it for your own holidays, the number of days you can use it have restrictions from the lender and in order to retain its legal classification as a holiday let property.

 Speak to a specialist at Commercial Trust